Operation Foxley: Plan

 Ultimately a sniper attack was considered to be the method most likely to succeed.
-In Summer 1944, a German who had been part of Hitler's personal guard at the Berghof had been taken prisoner in Normandy.
+In the summer of 1944, a German who had been part of Hitler's personal guard at the Berghof had been taken prisoner in Normandy.
 He revealed that at the Berghof, Hitler always took a 20-minute morning walk at around the same time (after 10:00).
 Hitler liked to be left alone during this walk, leaving him unprotected near some woods, where he was out of sight of sentry posts.
 When Hitler was at the Berghof, a Nazi flag visible from a cafe in the nearby town was flown.

 The plan was to assassinate Hitler during his morning exercise, as he walked unprotected to the Teehaus on Mooslahnerkopf Hill from the Berghof residence.
 The scheme called for the SOE to parachute a German-speaking Pole and a British sniper into Austria.
 An "inside man" was recruited, the uncle of a prisoner of war named Dieser, who was a shopkeeper living in nearby (20 km) Salzburg, identified as "Heidentaler", who was vehemently anti-Nazi.
 Heidentaler would shelter the agents and transport them to Berchtesgaden disguised as German mountain troops (Gebirgsjäger), from where they would make the approach to the vantage point for the attack.

 A sniper was recruited and briefed, and the plan was submitted.
-The sniper practised by firing at moving dummy targets with an accurized Kar 98k with a Mauser telescopic sight, the standard rifle of the Wehrmacht, under conditions that simulated the planned attack.
+The sniper practised by firing at moving dummy targets with a specially enhanced Kar 98k with a Mauser telescopic sight, the standard rifle of the Wehrmacht, under conditions that simulated the planned attack.
 Additionally, a 9mm parabellum Luger pistol fitted with a British-made silencer was provided so that the sniper could quietly deal with any threats while approaching the target.
 The Luger is now on display at the Combined Military Services Museum in Maldon, Essex.